 TIU does not have law-enforcement powers, but can interview any person and obtain, with consent, phones, tablets, laptops and financial records.
 Investigations can be opened at any time, in any part of the world, into any any covered person.

-Since 2010, six players and six officials have been banned for life as a result of TIU investigations.
+Since 2010, nine players and six officials have been banned for life as a result of TIU investigations.
 Visit the Investigations and Sanctions page for details of all TIU cases.

 TIU established under the leadership of Jeff Rees, following acceptance of recommendations in the Environmental Review of Tennis.